Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Supplementary Methods and Experiments

+where $\nu$ and $\xi^2$ are the mean and variance of a Normal distribution for the lognormal scaling variable.

-A Gamma distribution can be parametrized in terms of the shape and scale parameters $k$ and $\theta$ respectively.
-For simplicity, we assumed that posteriors $q_\psi(s|\mathbf{x})=\textrm{Gamma}(s;k,\theta^{(\mathbf{x})})$ have a fixed shape parameter $k=2$.
+The third variant modeled the scaling variable as a Gamma distribution, which naturally restricts the scaling variable to positive values.
+The Gamma distribution can be parametrized in terms of the shape and scale parameters $k$ and $\theta$ respectively.
+For simplicity, we assumed that posteriors $q_\chi(s|\mathbf{x})=\textrm{Gamma}(s;k,\theta(\mathbf{x}))$ have a fixed shape parameter $k=2$.
 Since $k$ is fixed, the posterior's mean, mode and variance depend only on the inferred scale parameter $\theta$.
 For the prior distribution, the shape parameter was also fixed at $k=2$ and the scale parameter $\theta=1/\sqrt{2}$ was chosen such that the prior had unit variance $k\theta^2=1$.
 A constant shape parameter $k$ means that the posterior standard deviation is always proportional to the posterior mean.
-This choice is in line with Weber's Law of perception \cite{weber1834pulsu}, where the estimation error of a quantity is a constant fraction of its mean.
-Architecture details in \Cref{fig:archs}b and \Cref{tab:hyperparams-natural}.
-Under these assumptions, \Cref{eqn:EA-VAEcost} can be expressed similar to \Cref{eqn:EA-SVAEcost}, with the second KL term based upon Gamma distributions instead of Laplace \cite{penny2001}.
-The results from this model were analogous to the model presented in the main text (\Cref{SIfig:natural}).
+This choice is in line with Weber's Law of perception \cite{weber1834pulsu}, where the estimation error of a quantity is a constant fraction of its mean (see \Cref{fig:archs}b for detailed architecture).
+In this case, \Cref{eqn:EA-VAEcost} can be expressed similar to \Cref{eqn:EA-SVAEcost}, with the second KL term based upon Gamma distributions instead of Laplace \cite{penny2001}

+Note as well that because of the normalization done to the Van Hateren dateset in this case, observation noise $\sigma_{obs}$ gets rescaled and reduced, which we absorb into the $\beta_1'$ and $\beta_2'$ hyperparameters (Supplementary Table S1).